anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no way to happiness, happiness is the way.
+Quote: Friendship is essentially a partnership.

-By: Thích Nhất Hạnh
+By: Aristotle